tharuntejad/FastAPI-Service-Observability-with-OpenTelemetry/clickhouse-1/readme.md

 #### 7. Viewing Metrics, Logs, and Traces
-Once the project is up and running, you can view the metrics, logs, and traces in two ways:
+Once the project is up and running, you can view the metrics, logs, and traces in multiple ways:

 **Using CURL**
 You can query ClickHouse directly using CURL: